Save time on marking Stile X

-It may be tempting to collect Stile X booklets and closely mark each page, providing feedback on every question.
+It may be tempting to collect Stile's digital revision activities and Stile X booklets and closely mark each page, providing feedback on every question.
 Not only is this time-consuming, it’s also unnecessary.
-Stile X is most effective when students use it as their tool for learning.
-By completing the revision notes, glossary and practice test pages, they’re applying learning techniques that are rooted in cognitive science.
-The structure and scaffolding provided by Stile X mean students can use it independently, and metacognitive reflection tasks encourage them to consider where they’ve been successful and where they should focus their efforts.
+Stile's revision resources are most effective when students use it as their tool for learning.
+By completing the revision activities, glossaries and practice tests, they’re applying learning techniques that are rooted in cognitive science.
+The structure and scaffolding provided mean students can use these revision materials independently, and metacognitive reflection tasks encourage them to consider where they’ve been successful and where they should focus their efforts.
 This means it doesn’t require close marking or feedback from you.

-Don’t mark Stile X. Just check that it’s been attempted.
+Don’t mark Stile's revision resources.
+Just check that they've been attempted.

-So what should a teacher do with Stile X?
-Encourage your students to fully engage with everything that Stile X has to offer.
-The science behind Stile X tells us that students who use it achieve better results.
-Set the expectation that you’ll be checking to see if they’ve completed each section of their booklet and make booklet completion part of their final mark.
+So what should a teacher do?
+Encourage your students to fully engage with everything that the revision resources have to offer.
+The science behind Stile's revision resources tells us that students who use it achieve better results.
+Set the expectation that you’ll be checking to see if they’ve completed each section of their digital worksheets or booklets and make this completion part of their final mark.

-This is where the Stile X Quick-Flick Checklist comes in.
+This is where the Quick-Flick Checklist comes in.
 Here’s our recommendation:

-1. At the end of a unit, collect Stile X booklets
+1. At the end of a unit, collect your students' completed revision worksheets or Stile X booklets

 2. Print a copy of the Quick-Flick Checklist for each student